Search

 Location influences how much value a working fireplace adds to your home.

 In high-end neighborhoods, buyers typically go for homes with fireplaces.
-To these buyers, a fireplace is not just great for making the home warm during winter.
+To these buyers, a fireplace is not just great for warming the home during the winter.
 It is a status symbol and an amenity that increases the resale value of a home.

 This is why luxury homes with fireplaces have a higher value than those without.

 3. Current real estate market